GLRT Detector

 Enable known noise power input (NCov) —

-switching on the input noise power
+turning on the noise input power

 Logical